-The Union County Department of Parks and Recreation hopes you are enjoying your stroll through the Deserted Village.
-While there is still much work to be done, what you see could not have been accomplished without the support of the Union County Board of Chosen Freeholders; the New Jersey Historic Trust; the Union County Open Space, Recreation & Historic Trust Fund; and other contributors.
+The Union County Board of Chosen Freeholders and the Department of Parks and Recreation hope you are enjoying your stroll through the Deserted Village.
+While there is still much work to be done, what you see could not have been accomplished without the support of the Union County Open Space, Recreation & Historic Preservation Trust Fund; the New Jersey Historic Trust; and other contributors.